-At the Hemophilia Treatment Center at Cincinnati Children’s, we provide extensive support for families dealing with issues related to hemophilia.
+The Hemophilia and Bleeding Disorders Program provides extensive support for families dealing with issues related to their bleeding disorders.

 Support at School